Cynthia Myers: Career

+Born in Toledo, Ohio and attending Woodward High School, Myers began getting modeling offers when she was fourteen years old.
+Many people suggested to her that she should model for Playboy.
+According to Myers, she was 13 when her breasts began to develop, and when she was fifteen she submitted some photographs to Playboy.
+Her bust had reached size 39 DD by the time the photoshoot for the magazine took place in June 1968.
 Myers was the first Playboy Playmate born in the 1950s when she appeared in the magazine in December 1968.
-The pictures were shot in June 1968 when she was 17 years old, but it was Playboy's policy at that time to wait until a Playmate turned 18 before her pictures would be published.
+The pictures were taken when she was 17 years old, but it was Playboy's policy at that time to wait until a Playmate turned 18 before her pictures would be published.
+In the meantime she moved into an apartment at the Playboy Mansion in Chicago and worked at the Chicago Playboy Club.
+At the mansion she met attendees from the 1968 Democratic National Convention in Chicago.

-Her pictorial was titled "Wholly Toledo!" because of Myers' hometown and large breasts.
-Her centerfold was photographed by Pompeo Posar, and quickly became a favorite of American troops in Vietnam.
-The centerfold appears in the 1987 film Hamburger Hill and in the 1989 film The Siege of Firebase Gloria.
-According to Myers, she was 13 when her breasts began to develop to the size 39 DD they were when she appeared in Playboy.
-After her magazine debut, Myers made frequent appearances on Hugh Hefner's Playboy After Dark TV series in 1969.
-She made an uncredited appearance in They Shoot Horses, Don't They?
-(1969) before taking the leading role of the sensitive bisexual rock and roll singer and bass player Casey Anderson in Russ Meyer's Beyond the Valley of the Dolls (1970).
+Her pictorial, released in December 1968, was taken in front of the Toledo Art Museum and was titled "Wholly Toledo!" because of Myers' hometown and her large breasts.
+She appeared on the cover and in the centerfold, which was photographed by Pompeo Posar.
+Her appearance in Playboy magazine took place during the Vietnam War.
+She quickly became a favorite of the American troops serving in Vietnam, receiving many letters from them and trying to answer them all.
+Her centerfold appears in the 1987 film Hamburger Hill and in the 1989 film The Siege of Firebase Gloria.

+After her magazine debut, she carried out a promotional tour for Playboy and then returned to school, after which she had a number of jobs, including being an usher at a movie theater.
+She met Burt Lancaster who introduced her to Sydney Pollack, leading to her having a small uncredited role in They Shoot Horses, Don't They?
+(1969).
+She also made frequent appearances on Hugh Hefner's Playboy After Dark TV series in 1969.
+She joined the Actors And Directors Lab in Beverly Hills and studied there with Bruce Dern.
+She took the leading role of the sensitive bisexual rock and roll singer and bass player Casey Anderson in Russ Meyer's Beyond the Valley of the Dolls (1970).
 She followed this with a supporting role in the Western, Molly and Lawless John (1972).
+She subsequently retired from film-making, partly due to repeated requests for her to appear in nude scenes.

+She appeared in the 1970, 1971, and 1972 Playmate Calendars and was also voted No. 10 “Playmate of the Century” in a Playboy poll carried out in the year 2000.